levsthings/eslint-config/README.md

 - [JavaScript Standard React](https://github.com/feross/eslint-config-standard-react)

 #### Opinions:
+- Uses `babel-eslint` parser by default.
-- Uses `4, spaces` for easier readability
+- Uses `4, spaces` for easier readability.
 - Keeps most of the rules recommended rules.

 **Note:** The current ruleset is subject to change and under review, please feel free to send a PR for rules you feel that are over the top.